 For example, if you’re trying to increase customer loyalty, you might offer a loyalty program with discounts and rewards for repeat business.

 Your financial projections outline the expected revenue and expenses for your restaurant.
+They should also include your restaurant startup costs.
 They should be based on your marketing strategy, target market, and other factors.

 Be sure to include financial projections in your marketing plan.
 Explain how they were developed and what you expect them to achieve.